nus-cs3281/2024/students/domoberzin/progress.md

 * Created E2E Tests for new features related to Account Requests
 * Investigated and rectified bugs found on staging server
 * Contributed code reviews for several ARF-related pull requests
+* Create script and workflow for updating account requests id in Solr

 #### Achievements by Week